Faith in Islam & Prophet Isa A.S in islam

 • Why Muslims do not celebrate Christmas and how to stay firm in their beliefs through Surah Al-Kafiroon.

-• The role of miracles in Islam, the creation of Adam (A.S.), and examples from other Prophets, help children strengthen their connection to their faith and navigate diverse societies with confidence.
+• The role of miracles in Islam, the creation of Adam (A.S.), and examples from other Prophets help children strengthen their connection to their faith and confidently navigate diverse societies.